John Stonehouse: After release

 From January 1980, Stonehouse was a volunteer fundraiser for the East London-based charity, Community Links.
 He joined the Social Democratic Party (SDP), which later amalgamated with the Liberal Party to become the Liberal Democrats.
 In June 1980, he was discharged from bankruptcy.

-Stonehouse wrote three novels and made numerous television and radio appearances during the rest of his life, mostly in connection with discussing his disappearance.
+Stonehouse wrote four novels and made numerous television and radio appearances during the rest of his life, mostly in connection with discussing his disappearance.
 In June 1986 he appeared on TVS's Regrets programme and in December that year on the BBC Radio 4 interview programme In The Psychiatrist's Chair with Anthony Clare.

 Personal life

 Stonehouse married Barbara Joan Smith in 1948; the marriage produced three children.
 After their divorce in 1978, Stonehouse married his mistress, Sheila Elizabeth Buckley (née Black), in Hampshire on 31 January 1981; the marriage produced one child.

-Stonehouse's daughter Julia published an account of her father's life in 2021 entitled John Stonehouse, My Father: The True Story of the Runaway MP; it was released almost simultaneously with a book called Stonehouse: Cabinet Minister, Fraudster, Spy, by criminal defence solicitor Julian Hayes, who is Stonehouse's great nephew through the author's father, Michael Hayes, who was the MP's nephew and his lawyer.
+Stonehouse's daughter Julia published an account of her father's life in 2021 titled John Stonehouse, My Father: The True Story of the Runaway MP; it was released almost simultaneously with a book called Stonehouse: Cabinet Minister, Fraudster, Spy, by criminal defence solicitor Julian Hayes.
+Hayes is Stonehouse's great-nephew through the his father Michael Hayes, who was the MP's nephew and his lawyer.
 Julia has an eponymous website in which she questions the veracity of other books and broadcasts about her father.

 Death

-On 25 March 1988, Stonehouse collapsed on set during an edition of Central Weekend in Birmingham during the filming of a programme about missing people.
+On 25 March 1988 in Birmingham, Stonehouse collapsed on set while filming an edition of Central Weekend, a programme about missing people.
 He was given emergency medical treatment at the studio and an ambulance was called.
-He was diagnosed as having suffered a minor heart attack and kept in the city's general hospital overnight.
-Just under three weeks later, early on 14 April, he suffered a massive heart attack at his house at Dales Way in Totton, Hampshire, where he had moved six months earlier, having lived in London since his release from prison, his last address there having been at 20 Shirland Mews.
-This time Stonehouse could not be saved and he died in hospital at 2:30 am, aged 62.
+He was diagnosed as having suffered a minor heart attack and was kept in the city's general hospital overnight.
+Just under three weeks later, early on 14 April, he suffered a massive heart attack at his house at Dales Way in Totton, Hampshire.
+Stonehouse had moved there six months earlier, having lived in London since his release from prison.
+His last address there was 20 Shirland Mews.
+This time Stonehouse could not be saved, and he died in hospital at 2:30 a.m. at age 62.

 Stonehouse was cremated in Bassett Green, Southampton, on 22 April 1988.
 The former MP Bruce Douglas-Mann paid tribute.
 In 1989, his fourth novel was published posthumously.